-ACM has established the ITSC to help mitigate technology risks including cybersecurity.
-One of the roles of the ITSC is to oversee cyber risk assessments, monitor applicable key risk indicators, review cybersecurity training procedures, oversee the Company's Cybersecurity Incident Response Plan and engage third parties to conduct periodic penetration testing.
+ACM has established an Information Technology Steering Committee (the "ITSC") to help mitigate technology risks including cybersecurity.
+One of the roles of the ITSC is to oversee cyber risk assessments, monitor applicable key risk indicators, review cybersecurity training procedures, oversee the Company's Cybersecurity Policies, including an incident response plan. and engage third parties to conduct periodic penetration testing.
 Our cybersecurity risk assessment includes an evaluation of cyber risk related to sensitive data held by third parties on their systems.
 There is no assurance that these efforts will effectively mitigate cybersecurity risk and mitigation efforts are not an assurance that no cybersecurity incidents will occur.